 A candidate may request a redacted transcript of the written recommendations and justifications of all levels of review.
-This request may follow the President's notification and must be in the form of a letter to the Palmetto College Chancellor expressing the candidate's desire to appeal through the grievance procedure.
-A successful applicant also may request this information by writing to the Chancellor after receiving notice from the Board of Trustees of its final disposition of his or her petition for promotion and/or tenure.
+This request may follow the president's notification and must be in the form of a letter to the chancellor of Palmetto College expressing the candidate's desire to appeal through the grievance procedure.
+A successful applicant also may request this information by writing to the chancellor after receiving notice from the Board of Trustees of its final disposition of their petition for promotion and/or tenure.